rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryVcenter.md

 - There is a single argument of type PreviewFilterInput.
 - Returns VcenterAdvancedTagPreviewReply.
+### asyncrequeststatus
+Get async status of vcenter request.

+- There is a single argument of type VcenterAsyncRequestStatusInput.
+- Returns AsyncRequestStatus.
 ### hotaddbandwidth
 Get the ingest and export bandwidth limits for HotAdd with the vCenter